-Her music is as easy to love as the online blackjack Canada and the rest of the world has to offer is to play, and she’s lived a storied life in the 70+ years she’s been on the planet.
+Her music is easy to love, and she’s lived a storied life in the 70+ years she’s been on the planet.

 Parton has been very forthcoming about her roots and how much her parents struggled financially.
 She was the fourth of 12 children and grew up in a one-bedroomed shanty with barely any electricity and no indoor plumbing.
 When Dolly Rebecca Parton came into the world her father paid the doctor who delivered her with a bag of oatmeal because he didn’t have any money.

 Dolly entered a Halloween look-alike contest on Santa Monica Boulevard in Los Angeles.
 She said she exaggerated her look a little bit before hitting the stage but didn’t even come close to taking first place!

 Dolly the Cloned Sheep was Named After Her